 On this page:

 The IS&T Walk-in Service Center is now a part of the Atlas Service Center.
-We are back in our original location in Building E17, Room 106 (40 Ames Street).
-We're open Monday through Friday, 9am to 5pm, excluding institute holidays.
+We are located in Building E17, Room 106 (40 Ames Street).
+We're open Monday through Friday, 8 am to 5 pm, excluding institute holidays.

 The Service Center performs both hardware and software repairs for the MIT community.